Person using a smartphone to send a message

 One tactical question many people miss: should you reply to the original thread, or start a new email?
 The answer is almost always to reply to the original thread.
 It preserves context and lets the recipient see immediately what you're following up on without searching their inbox.

-If you're replying in the same thread, the subject line takes care of itself — it'll remain the original subject with "Re:" prepended.
-But if you're sending a fresh email, make the subject line specific: "Following up: Q1 proposal sent Jan 15" is more effective than "Following up on my email."
+If you're sending a fresh email, make the subject line specific: "Following up: Q1 proposal sent Jan 15" is more effective than "Following up on my email."

 Don't use manipulative or fake-urgent subject lines ("Did you miss this?", "URGENT: response needed") — these feel gimmicky and undermine the professional tone you're trying to set.
+A clear, specific subject line that restates the topic in a few words is always the better choice.

 Writing the Body of a Polite Follow-Up Email